bshack/white-label-view/README.md

 var myView = new View();
 ```

-At instantiation you can extend the view for your own needs:
+or extend the view class for your own needs:

 ```
 const MyView = class extends View {